acchang/C4minimax/README.md

 # C4minimax
+1/18
+Now that I'm writing minimax, a little digression to explain the scoring and why minimax is necessary

+I put 3 opponent, 1 space as -500 because it's most important to block.
+This makes other choices less attractive then 4 player should be next, grab it while you can at 100 then 3/1 at 10 because if at 50, two 3/1 is not as decisive as a 4 then 2/2 at 5 just to encourage and middles at 3

+of course, there are times when the highest scoring move is not the smartest.
+This is why minimax is necessary.
+The AI might try to complete a 3/1, when it should prevent opponent from setting up a 2/2 which will give him a 3/1 with a choice on each side.

 1/17
 Learned arrow functions a little more deeply, will be able to abstract my countPlayerMarkers/countOpponentMarkers/countEmptySpaces functions further, but do I really want to?